Solar Turbines: New products in the 80s and 90s

 Solar Turbines Incorporated continued to introduce new versions of their axial-flow industrial engines throughout the 1980s and 90s, often re-using older names instead of introducing new names.
 In 1997, Solar Turbines Incorporated announced the Titan 130, a 19500 hp design much larger than the original Titan.
 The latest model, the Titan 250, delivers 30000 hp.

 Solar Turbines Incorporated has also been involved in a number of projects to improve the fuel economy of industrial turbines of all sorts.
 In 1992, Solar Turbines introduced the SoLoNOx system.
 The SoLoNOx system uses lean-burn technologies to reduce NOx emissions.
 The SoLoNOx system has been retrofitted to over 2,000 turbines and all of Solar Turbine's more recent designs can be equipped with SoLoNOx as a feature.
 In 1997, Solar Turbines introduced a ceramic hot-section design for the Centaur 50 and introduced a recuperator for the Mercury 50, in experiments conducted with the US Department of Energy.

 Purchase of Turbomach S.A.

 In 2004 Caterpillar acquired Swiss company Turbomach S.A. which had long been a packager of industrial turbines from Solar, Rolls-Royce, and Trent.

 Current product line

 Solar Turbine Incorporated's product line currently consists of the Saturn, Centaur, Mercury, Taurus, Mars and Titan turbines, and a variety of attachments that are sold with them.
 To date, Solar has sold more than 15,000 gas turbine systems, with a combined operating history of over 2 billion hours of use, equivalent to over 100,000 years.

 Products

 Note: Specifications are for natural gas fuel.
 MPU stands for Mobile Power Unit (trailer mounted).
-SMT stands for Solar Mobile Turbomachinery which is specifically designed to not need a crane to setup.
+SMT stands for Solar Mobile Turbomachinery which is specifically designed to not need a crane to set up.
+Estimates are for natural gas fuel.
+Zero installation losses.